 Many of us are taught to believe that obstacles in our path are bad.

-It could be simple event like an email you receive that immediately makes you furious or it could be an emotionally charged situation you find yourself entangled in.
 We have all been there.
 We can’t sleep, our stomach is in knots, and the situation is all we can think about.

 Intellectually we know our reaction to any experience is our choice, but that doesn’t mean it’s always easy to control.
 When the voice in our head convinces us that a particular situation is totally bad, our human reaction is to defend ourselves or to immediately try to remedy the situation.
 I have learned that this only causes me to leak more energy and spiral further into the drama of the circumstance.

-Things are going to happen that we like and don’t like—it’s called life.
+Here’s the truth: Things are going to happen that we like and don’t like—it’s called life.

 Both good and not-so good experiences are learning opportunities—sometimes blessings in disguise.